viriditas-org/viriditas-org.github.io/format.md

 After each talk, the participants can select which track is most interesting and join a breakout session that focuses on that topic.
 The sessions will be participant-driven and guided by a facilitator who will encourage and support contributions from each member.
-Each group will contribute to a live slide deck to summarize the group's discussion. please be aware that *active participation is strongly encouraged*.
+Each group will contribute to a live slide deck to summarize the group's discussion.
+Please be aware that **active participation is strongly encouraged**.

 The goal of this workshop is to have lively and productive discussions about tractable steps necessary to create life-support systems on Mars.
 We plan to coalesce the thoughts and conclusions